fusioninventory/fusioninventory.github.io/documentation/documentation/agent/installation/windows/large_install.md

 * deploy the agent on your network using psexec
 * prepare a GPO to deploy the agent on all the machines of the Windows domain

-## run a silent installation on a given machine
+## Run a silent installation on a given machine

 Just double clic on the script or run from a command console:

     cscript fusioninventory.vbs

-## deploy the agent on your network using psexec
+## Deploy the agent on your network using psexec

 To run the fusioninventory.vbs script on a machine computer1